Azure/ARO-RP/docs/architecture/api-20201231-preview.md

 For api `20201231-preview` bellow is the list of proposed changes and features.
 These would have to land into API and backend as a features.

 Feature work will need to be agreed and converted to working stories.
-All technical details bellow are overview only
+All technical details bellow is overview only

 ## API changes